sammy-black/shippex/README.md

 React Native Reanimated: For handling animations in the app.
 Expo Checkbox: Used for selecting and managing multiple shipments.
 Axios: For making HTTP requests to fetch and manipulate shipment data.

+# Environment Variables
+The project uses environment variables to manage sensitive information and configuration.

+Location: .env file in the root directory.
+Usage: Access variables using process.env.VARIABLE_NAME.